Sorry, you need to enable JavaScript to visit this website.

 Fostering equality and young people involvement through cultural activities

-There has not been any major initiatives from the government the last years to foster young people's involvement through cultural activities.
+There has been some initiatives from the government the last years to foster young people's involvement through cultural activities.

 Combating discrimination and poverty through cultural activities